 Ph.D.
 Yale University, American Studies (2012)

 “Terrapolitics in the Dawnland: Relationality, Resistance, and Indigenous Futures in the Native and Colonial Northeast.”
-Forthcoming in New England Quarterly (Dec.
-2019)
+The New England Quarterly XCII:4 (Dec.
+2019): 548-583.

 “Indigenous Stories in Stone: Mohegan Placemaking, Activism, and Colonial Encounters at the Royal Mohegan Burial Ground.”
-Article accepted to Native American and Indigenous Studies (forthcoming Fall 2019 or Spring 2020)
+Native American and Indigenous Studies 6:2 (Fall 2019): 74-109.

 “Fugitive Collections in New England Indian Country: Indigenous Material Culture and Early American History-Making at Ezra Stiles’ Yale Museum.”
 The William and Mary Quarterly, 3rd ser., Vol. 75, No. 1 (Jan.
 2018): 111-152.

 “An ‘Indian Fishing Weir’ at Musketaquid: Marking Northeastern Indigenous Homelands and Colonial Memoryscapes.”
 Gallery Essay, Environmental History, Vol. 23, Iss.
 1 (Jan.
 2018): 184-198.

 “Antiquarian Collecting and the Transits of Indigenous Material Culture: Rethinking ‘Indian Relics’ and Tribal Histories.”
 Object Lessons feature, Common-place: The Journal of Early American Life, Vol. 17, No. 2 (Spring 2017)